-- The development of environmental education programs to raise awareness about the imperative need to act towards environmental protection.
+The development of environmental education programs to raise awareness about the imperative need to act towards environmental protection.

   - The participation and empowerment of vulnerable sectors of the populations such as immigrants, seniors, and deaf women.

-Since 2002, Ciclomanias has had the privilege to incorporate the Ludoplastia technique to achieve its first and second objectives.
+  Since 2002, Ciclomanias has had the privilege to incorporate the Ludoplastia technique and environmental education methods to achieve its first and second objectives.

   The Ludoplastia Technique (from the Greek words Ludos – play and plasté- shape), is a technique created by a Mexican architect and artist, José Luis Vargas Luévano, that uses geometric shapes.
 He suggested that “to be able to play with the geometric shapes one should first know their origin” to finally create objects full of art.

   Never too Late to Make a Difference

   In 2003, Ciclomanias achieved its third objective when a social service was developed to connect undergraduate students with seniors’ communities throughout the City of Aguascalientes with upcycling workshops.
 The program was called “Never too late to make a difference”.
 It was a great way to connect Art, environmental conservation while building communities.
 These workshops helped both generations to talk about environmental issues, particularly waste in a fun, artistic and productive way.
 The handicrafts made during these sessions were sold and provided an extra income for the seniors that otherwise had limited job opportunities.

   This was the beginning of Ciclomanias’ holistic approach to integrate the three pillars of Sustainability by protecting our environment with productive activities while empowering vulnerable groups.